 Springtime brings the promise of renewal.
 The shift is here.
 We’re changing.
 We’ll never be the same.
 And the songs of our years will emerge with us from the chrysalis, taking flight in altered state.

-Last Flowers was recorded during Radiohead’s sessions for In Rainbows, their seventh album in 2007, and – although its true meaning remains with the composer, not this random hack – it speaks to me while waiting to rejoin the world.
+Last Flowers was recorded during Radiohead’s sessions for 2007’s In Rainbows, their seventh album, and – although its true meaning remains with the composer, not this random hack – it speaks to me while waiting to rejoin the world.

 It’s too much, too bright, too powerful